And

 4-18-24

-This loco suffered great procrastination waiting for some info
+This loco suffered great procrastination waiting for almost 5

 This is what a bare brass loco looks like after sitting for 5